Check out Dan’s experience with Nikon D850 and the things he loves/doesn’t love about this DSLR.

 It definitely is a pricey camera, but it can be one that will make all your dreams as a photographer come true.

-So, these are the 5 best hybrid digital cameras (in our opinion) that you can buy in 2018.
+These are the 5 best hybrid digital cameras (in my opinion) that you can buy in 2019.

 Each of these cameras will realize your needs as a hybrid shooter – whether you want stellar photos, or need to create a top-notch video clip to post on Instagram.